ppy/osu-wiki/news/2019/2019-03-11-project-loved-week-of-march-10th.md

 [![](/wiki/shared/news/2019-03-11-project-loved-week-of-march-10th/osu/planet-shaper.jpg)](https://osu.ppy.sh/community/forums/topics/880237)

-[Camellia - PLANET//SHAPER](https://osu.ppy.sh/beatmapsets/611729#osu) by ::09kami::{ user=443031 } and [Leader](https://osu.ppy.sh/users/631530)\
+[Camellia - PLANET//SHAPER](https://osu.ppy.sh/beatmapsets/611729#osu) by ::09kami::{ user=443031 } and ::Leader::{ user=631530 }\
 147 BPM, 5:47 | 6.98★\
 *written by ::-Roxas::{ user=1986262 }*

 We're back with another fun 09kami map, this time being "Camellia - PLANET//SHAPER".
 This map, similar to his other maps, is very slider and tech heavy.
 In addition, this map also has 2B patterns chucked in throughout the map, making it a bit more unique than the rest.
 If this is your type of map, then what are you waiting for?
 Give it a try!
-With the map being favorites by many players, including notable names like ::rrtyui::{ user=352328 }, [Akali](https://osu.ppy.sh/users/2127359) and ::yf\_bmp::{ user=1243669 }, you won't be let down.
+With the map being favorites by many players, including notable names like ::rrtyui::{ user=352328 }, ::Akali::{ user=2127359 } and ::yf\_bmp::{ user=1243669 }, you won't be let down.
 The star rating almost hits 7, so it may be a bit of a challenge, but don't be afraid!
 You never know how well you'll do until you play it.

 [![](/wiki/shared/news/2019-03-11-project-loved-week-of-march-10th/osu/snow-prism.jpg)](https://osu.ppy.sh/community/forums/topics/880236)